 Other alternatives to a 401(k) loan

-- Home equity loan: If you’re a homeowner, you might be able to tap into the equity of your home through a home equity loan.
-Because your home acts as collateral for this type of loan, you might get a lower interest rate compared to a personal loan.
+- Home equity loan: If you’re a homeowner, you might be able to tap into its equity.
+Because your property acts as collateral for this type of loan, you might get a lower interest rate compared to a personal loan.
 But keep in mind that if you default on the loan, you risk losing your home.

-- HELOC: A home equity line of credit (HELOC) is another way to access your home’s equity.
-But unlike a home equity loan, a HELOC is a type of revolving credit that you can access as you need.
+- Home equity line of credit (HELOC): This is another way to access your home’s equity.
+But unlike a home equity loan, a HELOC is a type of revolving credit that you can access as you need and pay back only what you use.
 Just remember that if you can’t keep up with your payments, you could lose your home.

 Compare multiple options before borrowing from retirement savings

 Taking a loan from your 401(k) is essentially borrowing from your future self.
-Even if you pay off your 401(k) loan with no issues, you could end up with less money during retirement due to the loss of compounding interest over the five years it takes you to repay the loan.
+Even if you pay off your 401(k) loan without issue, you could end up with less money during retirement due to the loss of compounding interest over the five years it takes you to repay the loan.

-This reduction in retirement assets could become even worse if you’re terminated before fully paying off the loan or unable to continue making loan payments.
+This reduction in retirement savings could become even worse if you lose a job before fully paying off the loan or fail to continue making loan payments.

-This is why it’s important to compare all of your loan options before deciding to borrow from your retirement savings vehicle.
+This is why it’s important to compare all of your loan options before deciding to borrow from your retirement savings.
 Though the interest rate and fees might seem initially higher on a personal loan or other alternative, the cost to your future could be much lower.

-If you decide to take out a personal loan, remember to consider as many lenders as you can to find a loan that suits your needs.
-This is easy with Credible: You can compare your prequalified rates from multiple lenders in two minutes — without affecting your credit.
+If you decide to take out a personal loan, remember to consider multiple lenders to find a loan that suits your needs.